SennikovPavelQA/Portfolio/Postman_Dummy/README.md

 ## Postman Portfolio Description for Dummy API Task
 ## Task:

+There is a description of the API: https://dummyapi.io/docs

 Create a Postman collection for Dummy API, including:

-Get a list of users
+• Get a list of users
-Get a specific user
+• Get a specific user
-Create a new user
+• Create a new user
-Update a user
+• Update a user
-Delete a user
+• Delete a user

 ## Solution: